Nicky Lopez Player Props: Royals vs. Braves

-On Saturday, Nicky Lopez (on the back of going 0-for-3) and the Kansas City Royals face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 4:10 PM ET.
+After batting .217 with three doubles, two walks and two RBI in his past 10 games, Nicky Lopez and the Kansas City Royals face the Atlanta Braves (who will hand the ball to Kyle Wright) at 2:10 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-3) against the Braves.
+He had a one-hit showing in his last game (1-for-3) against the Braves.

 Nicky Lopez Game Info & Props vs. the Braves